This post may include affiliate links. Thank you for your support.

 Overhead photo of Israeli couscous with sun-dried tomatoes, arugula and chickpeas in a large white bowl with a jar of lemon vinaigrette next to the bowl.

-Updated: This post was originally published in August 2015.
-I’ve updated the post below to include more information about fluffy couscous.
-Plus, I added step-by-step photos to show you how easy this Mediterranean couscous recipe is to make!
+Update: This recipe was originally published in August 2015.
+I made updates to the post below to include more information about making the best Mediterranean couscous at home.

-This dish is chock-full of dianty, tender pearls of couscous, chewy sun-dried tomatoes, plump chickpeas, peppery arugula, rich crumbled feta, delicate scallions, fragrant fresh herbs and crunchy toasted pine nuts.
+This Israeli couscous salad recipe is chock-full of dianty, tender pearls of couscous, chewy sun-dried tomatoes, plump chickpeas, peppery arugula, rich crumbled feta, delicate scallions, fragrant fresh herbs and crunchy toasted pine nuts.
 It’s generously drizzled and tossed with a zippy, tangy vinaigrette featuring bright flavors such as tart lemon, pungent garlic, bold dijon and sweet honey.
-Essentially, this couscous is a beautifully delicious symphony of stellar flavors and scrumptious textures!
+Essentially, this couscous salads is a beautifully delicious symphony of stellar flavors and scrumptious textures.
 It’s light and fresh, yet savory and satisfying, and downright delicious to eat!

-Plus, this Mediterranean couscous is is insanely versatile!
-It makes a hearty salad, light side or delicious vegetarian meal!
-Or, you can load it up with succulent shrimp, shredded chicken, sliced steak or flaked fish and serve it as a substantial main meal!
-Just don’t forget to save the leftovers for lunch the next day, because this dish packs up beautifully!
+Plus, this Mediterranean pearled couscous is is insanely versatile.
+It makes a hearty salad, light side or delicious vegetarian meal.
+Or, you can load it up with succulent shrimp, shredded chicken, sliced steak or flaked fish and serve it as a substantial main meal.
+Just don’t forget to save the leftovers for lunch the next day, because this pearled couscous dish packs up beautifully!

 Why you’ll love this recipe!

 TL;DR?
-Get the details about this light and fresh, yet creamy pilaf with rich giant couscous pearls below:
+Get the details about this light and fresh, yet creamy Israeli couscous recipe below:

-• Quick and Easy – This couscous dish requires minimal prep and simple ingredients.
+• Quick and Easy – This Israeli couscous salad requires minimal prep and simple ingredients.

-• Perfect for Meal Prep – This Israeli couscous stores great, making it perfect for meal preps.
+• Perfect for Meal Prep – This pearled couscous recipe stores great, making it perfect for meal preps.

 Israeli couscous – also called pearl couscous, Jerusalem couscous, Ptitim, or Giant couscous – is a variety of small toasted pasta made from semolina or wheat flour and water.
 Israeli couscous is often inaccurately thought of as a whole grain since it resembles a small rice grain.